Gyeeta/gyeeta.github.io/docs/installation/shyama_install.md

 It is recommended that the Shyama server and its PostgresDB be in the same Network Region and Zone to limit Network costs and for better performance.

+Firewall rules must allow inbound access to the Shyama server on the configured Shyama port (default port is 10037).

 ## Installation Instructions

 Different Install Options exist :